Septima/spatialsuite-s4/README.md

     your start up script, or
     Regular intervals, eg. wget "http://localhost:8080/admin?command=reloadconfig" in task/cron scheduler

-## 7. Using an external postgres database instead of the embedded database
+## 7. Using an external database instead of the embedded database

   Spatial Map versions prior to 2.7 don't include an embedded database.
 You must create a database in postgres.